eblade/restnote/README.md

 The defining of namespaces is session-global and should be setup in the beginning of the script.

+### STOMP

+For using a STOMP uri, you can issue:

+    stomp USER, PASSWORD, URI, HANDLER -> TARGET

+where:

+* `USER` and `PASSWORD` are your credentials to the message queue server.
+* `URI` is the stomp uri, typically `stomp://hostname:61613?destination=/queue/myqueue`.
+* `HANDLER` is a handler subroutine declared using `sub` ... `endsub`.
+The first argument will be used for passing the response.

 ### System Commands

     include MODULE, [OPTIONS]